Visualise, document and explore your software architecture

 And here's the resulting diagram when you open it in Structurizr, where the layout of the diagrams can be modified online.

 In essence, Structurizr is an implementation of an architecture description language, a simple domain specific language to describe static structure, using code.
 There are open source client libraries on GitHub for Java and the .NET platform, which include static analysis features to help you extract components from your codebase.
 If you integrate this with your continuous integration/build process, your diagrams stay up to date.

 See the About page for more information on "software architecture as code".

-The code doesn't tell the whole story, so in addition to static and dynamic diagrams, Structurizr also provides support for lightweight supplementary technical documentation based upon the "software guidebook" from Simon Brown's Software Architecture for Developers book.
+The code doesn't tell the whole story, so in addition to static and dynamic diagrams, Structurizr also provides support for lightweight supplementary technical documentation based upon the "software guidebook" from Simon Brown's Software Architecture for Developers: Volume 2 book.

-The documentation is a collection of Markdown documents, one per section, which are rendered in the web browser.
-This Markdown content is uploaded in a workspace along with the software architecture model, which makes it easy to embed diagrams from that workspace.
+The documentation is a collection of Markdown or AsciiDoc documents, one per section, which are rendered in the web browser.
+This content is uploaded in a workspace along with the software architecture model, which makes it easy to embed diagrams from that workspace.

 Once you have a model of your software system, extracted from your code using static analysis techniques, you can additionally visualise the model in a number of different ways.
 Structurizr provides some explorations to help you explore the elements and their relationships in the model.

 Share your software architecture models in public, or with selected people in private.